cypress-io/cypress/packages/telemetry/README.md

 Verbose telemetry in Cypress is disabled by default when telemetry is enabled.
 To enable verbose telemetry in Cypress set `CYPRESS_INTERNAL_ENABLE_TELEMETRY_VERBOSE="true"`.
 This will enable telemetry for areas of the code that report a lot of events, such as the `@packages/proxy` code.

-For local development and more immediate feedback, enable console output by setting `CYPRESS_INTERNAL_USE_CONSOLE_EXPORTER="true"`.

 Telemetry data is sent to the cloud `/telemetry` endpoint.

 For the **Cypress cloud project only** we forward the telemetry data to [honeycomb](https://ui.honeycomb.io/cypress).
 For all other projects telemetry data is not stored.